hgoldfish/qtblockingqueue/README.md

 * void putForcedly(const T& t);

     Insert an element at the end of the queue, regardless of whether the queue is full.
-This function never block the current thread.
+This function never blocks the current thread.

 * void returnsForcely(const T &t);

     Insert an element at the begining of the queue, regardless of wheter the queue is full.
-This function never block the current thread.
+This function never blocks the current thread.

 * void clear();

     Remove all elements from the queue.
-This function never block the current thread.
+This function never blocks the current thread.

 * bool contains(const T &e) const;